-Greater Manchester Police is one of four forces who have been chosen to take part in a 12 month pilot of the Domestic Violence Disclosure Scheme (DVDS) or “Clare’s Law” as it is more commonly known.
+Greater Manchester Police operates a Domestic Violence Disclosure Scheme (DVDS) or “Clare’s Law” as it is more commonly known.

 This information may be disclosed via a request from a member of the public (“right to ask”) or by an agency where a proactive decision is made to consider disclosing the information in order to protect a potential victim (“right to know”).